-Goal and Action #(s) Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness Goal 3, Action 4 2023 Dashboard While our EL Progress Indicator increased to 63.2% in 2023, EL reclassification rates have not yet fully rebounded to pre-pandemic rates.
+Goal and Action #(s) Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness Goal 3, Action 4 2023 Dashboard While our EL Progress Indicator increased to 48.6% in 2023, EL reclassification rates have not yet fully rebounded to pre-pandemic rates.
 Additionally, as discussed in the actions above, we continue to see the performance of English Learners lag somewhat behind schoolwide performance.
-2024 Dashboard While ELPI remained strong, it declined slightly, and reclassification rates took a larger hit.
-EL and LTEL performance on CAASPP, while growing, remains well below schoolwide performance.
+2024 Dashboard While our ELPI continued to improve, reclassification rates dipped slightly.
+Additionally, as noted above, academic performance for both ELs and LTELs has lagged significantly behind the school as a whole.
 Our ELD program is focused on meeting the comprehensive needs of our English Learners, including LTELs, both through direct services, as well as professional development and additional staffing to help ensure everyone on our team is equipped and supported to help our EL students succeed.
 Action effectiveness will be measured first by ELPI and EL reclassification rate, as well as by progress in closing the gap in EL and LTEL performance on all academic and culture metrics.